Donald-K-Lee/Canada-Change-Calculator/README.md

 # 3.
 Done!
 This calculator will then advise you of what and how many bills and or coins to return to the customer.
 # 4.
-If you received the "Please try again!" error message, don't worry!
+If you receive the "Please try again!" error message, don't worry!
 This means that you've entered a character or symbol.
 Remember to not add the $ symbol, letters, words, or other symbols!